timoteidumitru/acordion_form_mern/README.md

 #### Frontend:

-- React cli version 18 and TypeScript
+- React CLI version 18 and TypeScript
-- Sass for style
+- SASS for style
+- Regex for data validation

 #### Backend: